torognes/vsearch/README.md

 For the accuracy assessment searches in Rfam 11.0 with 100 replicates of the query sequences, VSEARCH needed 51 seconds, whereas USEARCH needed 60 seconds without the `--fulldp` option and 70 seconds with `--fulldp`.
 This includes time for loading, masking and indexing the database (about 2 secs for VSEARCH, 5 secs for USEARCH).
 The measurements were made on a Apple MacBook Pro Retina 2013 with four 2.3GHz Intel Core i7 cores (8 virtual cores) using the default number of threads (8).

 The speed of clustering with VSEARCH relative to USEARCH depends on how many threads are used.
 Running with a single thread VSEARCH currently seems to be 2-4 times slower than with USEARCH, depending on parameters.
-Clustering has been parallelized with threads in VSEARCH, but clustering does not seem to be parallelized in USEARCH (despite what the name and documentation for `cluster_fast` seems to indicate).
+Clustering has been parallelized with threads in VSEARCH, but clustering does not seem to be parallelized in USEARCH (despite what the name and documentation for `--cluster_fast` seems to indicate).
 Clustering with VSEARCH using 4-8 threads is often faster than USEARCH.
 The speed of VSEARCH might be further improved with an intra-sequence SIMD-vectorized aligner.

 The dereplication and sorting commands seems to be considerably faster in VSEARCH than in USEARCH.

-**Clustering:** The clustering commands `cluster_smallmem` and `cluster_fast` have been implemented with all options except `--consout`, `--msaout` and `--construncate`.
+**Memory:** VSEARCH is a 64-bit program and supports very large databases if you have enough memory.
+Search and clustering might use a lot of memory, especially if run with many threads.
+Memory usage has not been compared with USEARCH yet.

+**Clustering:** The clustering commands `--cluster_smallmem` and `--cluster_fast` have been implemented.
+These commands support multiple threads.
+The only difference between `--cluster_smallmem` and `--cluster_fast` is that `--cluster_fast` will sort the sequences by length before clustering, while `--cluster_smallmem` require the sequences to be in length-sorted order unless the `--usersort` option is specified.
+There is no significant difference in speed or memory usage.

 **Masking:** VSEARCH by default uses an optimzed reimplementation of the well-known DUST algorithm by Tatusov and Lipman to mask simple repeats and low-complexity regions in the sequences.
-USEARCH by default uses an undocumented rapid masking method called "fastnucleo" that seems to mask fewer and smaller regions.
+USEARCH by default uses an undocumented rapid masking method called "fastnucleo" that seems to mask fewer and smaller regions than dust.
 USEARCH may also be run with the DUST masking method, but the masking then takes something like 30 times longer.

 **Extensions:** A shuffle command has been added.
 By specifying a FASTA file using the `--shuffle` option, and an output file with the `--output` option, VSEARCH will shuffle the sequences in a pseudo-random order.
-A positive integer may be specified as the seed with the `--seed` option to generate the same shuffling several times.
+An integer may be specified as the seed with the `--seed` option to generate the same shuffling several times.
 By default, or when `--seed 0` is specified, the pseudo-random number generator will be initialized with pseudo-random data from the machine to give different numbers each time it is run.

 Another extension implemented is that dereplication will honor the `--sizein` option and add together the abundances of the sequences that are merged.

+The commands `--sortbylength` and `--sortbysize` supports the `--topn` option to output no more than the given number of sequences.

 The width of FASTA formatted output files may be specified with the `--fasta_width` option.
-Both the `--fasta_width` option and the `--rowlen` option will not wrap sequence and alignments when a value of zero is specified.
+Both the `--fasta_width` option and the `--rowlen` option will not wrap sequences and alignments when a value of zero is specified.

 VSEARCH implements the old USEARCH option `--iddef` to specify the definition of identity used to rank the hits.
 Values accepted are 0 (CD-HIT definition using shortest sequence as numerator), 1 (edit distance), 2 (edit distance excluding terminal gaps, default), 3 (Marine Biological Lab definition where entire gaps are considered a single difference) or 4 (BLAST, same as 2).
 See the [USEARCH User Guide 4.1](http://drive5.com/usearch/UsearchUserGuide4.1.pdf) page 42-44 for details.
-Also id0 to id4 are accepted as arguments to the `--userfields` option.
+Also `id0`, `id1`, `id2`, `id3` and `id4`  are accepted as arguments to the `--userfields` option.

 **Command line options:** The options currently supported by VSEARCH are indicated below.
 Please run VSEARCH with the `--help` option to see more information about the options.